 So if there’s anyone out there who has good thermometer advice, please feel free to comment below.
 Then maybe I (and who knows how many countless other parents) won’t have to suffer the nurse and doctor’s disapproving glances anymore!

 This article was posted on Tuesday, July 25th, 2006 at 10:26 pm and is filed under Language Sites, Mama Lisa, Parenting, Recommendations, Sites about Childhood, Thermometers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Are you thermometer impaired?”